bobzhang/moonbit-scheme-r6rs/refactoring-skills.md

 ## Error-path doctests
 - Prefer `try ... catch ... noraise` for error-path doctests to avoid lint warnings.

+## Match simplification
+- Group enum variants with `|` patterns when they map to the same output to reduce duplication.

 Example:
 ```mbt
 fn next_counter_id(counter : Ref[Int]) -> Int {